 What is sunrise photography?

 Sunrise photography starts one hour before the sunrise and finishes about one hour after it, i.e. when the Golden Hour ends.
 Of course, seasons and sometimes locations adjust these values.
 In general, it is photography around dawn.
+During the summer, the time gap narrows, during the winter stretches and you have more time at your disposal to create a fantastic sunrise landscape.
+Or sunset landscape, if you want.

 Top 15 Sunrise Photography Tips

 The list of tips and tricks can be unlimited.
 So I’ve picked those, which are easy to follow and give you an overall picture of what’s happening when you are out for the dawn photography.
-Some of the tips are technical and every photo caption contains EXIF data, so read further to understand what settings to use for sunrise photography.
+Some of the tips are technical and every sunrise photo caption contains EXIF data, so read further to understand what settings to use for sunrise photography.

 #1 Arrive early